turingschool/front-end-curriculum/lessons/module-4/front-end-back-end-connection.md

 We're also not going to deal with proxies today, and we certainly won't be using any Chrome extensions for CORS (if it's on now, turn it off).

-## Step 1: Create a Back-End
+## Step 1: Create a Back-End (10 minutes)

 To start, you will create a basic Express application.
 Your application should:

-  1. Send a generic response from your root URL
-  2. Utilize `app.locals` to serve A JSON object of arbitrary data (perhaps an array of objects)
+  1. Utilize `app.locals` to serve A JSON object of arbitrary data (perhaps an array of objects)
-  3. Include 1 GET: should return all the resources
+  2. Include 1 GET: should return all the resources
-  4. Include gitignore file
+  3. Include gitignore file

   *Test your endpoint with Postman*